 We do not sell, disclose, or share our Users’ Personal Information with any third parties for their own use, and have not done so for the preceding 12 months.

-We will not use disclose, share, or transfer your Personal Information with any other person or entity, except as follows:
+We will not use disclose, share, or transfer your Personal Information with or to any other person or entity, except as follows:

 Any Personal Information you provide us, such as identifiers or employment history, when applying for a career position with the Company will be used solely to consider and act upon your application.
-We may retain your Personal Information for a period of time, but only for as long as necessary for such purposes.
+We may retain your Personal Information for a period of time, but only for as long as necessary for such purposes, please see Data Retention and Rectification section below.
 We may disclose your Personal Information to our service providers for the purpose of evaluating your qualifications for the particular position you applied for, or other available positions.

-If you have an account on the Site, you can see, review and change most of your Personal Information by logging into your account on the Site and editing your Account Profile or by contacting us at the addresses in "How To Contact Us."
-If your Personal Information changes or is inaccurate, you must change it promptly.
-NOTE: California Residents who wish to make a consumer rights Request to Know or Request to Delete their data should follow the instructions in the "California Residents" sections of this Policy, below.
+If you have an account on the Site, you can see, review, and change most of your Personal Information by logging into your account on the Site and editing your Account Profile or by contacting us at the addresses in "How To Contact Us."
+NOTE: California Residents who wish to make a consumer rights Request to Know, Request to Delete, Request to Access, or Request to Correct their data should follow the instructions in the "California Residents" sections of this Policy, below.

-We will retain your Personal Information for as long as necessary to provide our services, comply with our legal obligations, resolve disputes, and enforce our policies.
+We will retain your Personal Information for as long as necessary to provide our services, comply with our legal obligations, resolve disputes, and enforce our policies, as outlined in the below Retention Schedule.
 Retention periods will be determined taking into account the type of information that is collected and the purpose for which it is collected, bearing in mind the requirements applicable to the situation and the need to destroy outdated, unused information at the earliest reasonable time.
-Under applicable regulations, we will keep records containing client personal data, account opening documents, communications and anything else as required by applicable laws and regulations.
-We may rectify, replenish or remove incomplete or inaccurate information, at any time and at our own discretion.
+Under applicable regulations, we will keep records containing client personal data, account opening documents, communications, and anything else as required by applicable laws and regulations.
+We may rectify, replenish, or remove incomplete or inaccurate information, at any time and at our own discretion.

 We understand the importance of protecting children’s privacy, especially in an online environment.
 The Site is not designed for or directed at children.
 You must be at least eighteen (18) years of age to use our Site and the Company’s services.
 If you are not at least 18 years of age, please do not provide any Personal Information through this Site.
 Under no circumstances shall we allow the use of our services by minors without prior consent or authorization by a parent or legal guardian.
 We do not knowingly collect Personal Information from minors or children.
 If a parent or guardian becomes aware that his or her child has provided us with Personal Information without their consent, he or she should contact us, below.